ITRS-Group/cordial/docs/tools/geneos/geneos_init.md

 ### Synopsis

 Initialise a Geneos installation by creating the directory hierarchy and user configuration file, with the USERNAME and DIRECTORY if supplied.
 DIRECTORY must be an absolute path and this is used to distinguish it from USERNAME.

+**Note**: This command has too many options and flags and will be replaced by a number of sub-commands that will narrow down the flags and options required.
+Backward compatibility will be maintained as much as possible but top-level `init` flags may be hidden from usage messages.

-DIRECTORY defaults to ${HOME}/geneos for the selected user unless the last component of ${HOME} is 'geneos' in which case the home directory is used. e.g. if the user is 'geneos' and the home directory is '/opt/geneos' then that is used, but if it were a user 'itrs' which a home directory of '/home/itrs' then the directory 'home/itrs/geneos' would be used.
+DIRECTORY defaults to `${HOME}/geneos` for the selected user unless the last component of `${HOME}` is `geneos` in which case the home directory is used. e.g. if the user is `geneos` and the home directory is `/opt/geneos` then that is used, but if it were a user `itrs` which a home directory of `/home/itrs` then the directory `/home/itrs/geneos` would be used.
 This only applies when no DIRECTORY is explicitly supplied.

 When DIRECTORY is given it must be an absolute path and the